BramvandenDongen/Project-TCG/docs/Occultist/Attack maneuvers/Occult revelations.md

 #attack #maneuver
 ## Class
 #occultist
-## Rules text
+## Current rules text
-if this attack hits, that opponent reveals their hand, you may choose a maneuver for them to discard
+8 attack, if this attack hits, that opponent reveals their hand, you may choose a maneuver for them to discard
 ## Balance changes
 ### First version:
-if this attack hits, that opponent reveals their hand, you may choose a maneuver for them to discard
+6 attack, if this attack hits, that opponent reveals their hand, you may choose a maneuver for them to discard
 ### Post playtest 1:
+8 attack, if this attack hits, that opponent reveals their hand, you may choose a maneuver for them to discard
+> Changed as part of raising attack damage